 Red Mulberry vs White Mulberry

 These species are usually easy to tell apart if looking at a pure species, but they readily hybridize and form intergrades, and it may not be possible to identify all individuals.
-Red mulberry mostly occurs in mature bottomland forests whereas white mulberry is more likely as a pioneer species in disturbed habitats.
+The native red mulberry mostly occurs in mature bottomland forests whereas the invasive white mulberry ranges farther north and west, and is more likely as a pioneer species in disturbed habitats.

 Red Mulberry (Morus rubra) | White Mulberry (Morus alba) |